dankamongmen/notcurses/USAGE.md

 // registration of these signal handlers.
 #define NCOPTION_NO_QUIT_SIGHANDLERS 0x0008

-// By default, we hide the cursor if possible.
-This flag inhibits use of
-// the civis capability, retaining the cursor.
-#define NCOPTION_RETAIN_CURSOR       0x0010

 // Notcurses typically prints version info in notcurses_init() and performance
 // info in notcurses_stop().
 This inhibits that output.
 #define NCOPTION_SUPPRESS_BANNERS    0x0020